canuc/PutlockerAndroid/README.md

 Putlocker Scraper for android

-This will scrape account data from putlocker.
+This will allow users to upload to putlocker.com, and this will scrape to find a user's files from putlocker.com.
+Also this application will allows users to download links from putlocker or sockshare.

 The corresponding application is accessible at:

 https://play.google.com/store/apps/details?id=com.putlocker.upload

 Set Up
 ======